An Instagram action block usually means Instagram has limited something your account can do. 🛑

 Do not keep pressing the same button again and again.
 That can make the pattern look worse.

 Pause the action that triggered the block.
+If follows are blocked, stop following.
+If comments are blocked, stop commenting.
 Keep normal account activity simple and calm.

 Review what happened recently